Monthly income a must for tomorrow’s retirees.

 Income to meet your needs.
 Savings to meet your wants.

-If you’d like to create a stress-free retirement, one strategy that might work well is to make sure you have enough fixed income to meet your fixed expenses.
-Once you know you have all the basics covered, you can relax and use the rest of your savings and assets to enhance your quality of life.
+If you’d like to to supplement your retirement income, one strategy that might work well is to make sure you have enough fixed income to meet your fixed expenses.
+Once you arrange to get all the basics covered, you can relax and use the rest of your savings and assets to enhance your quality of life.

 |Utilities||Guaranteed Income Annuity|